 Rhubarb is a perennial that loses its leaves in the fall and then requires a winter chilling period to produce in the spring.
-Rhubarb can be grown in USDA zones 3-7 and tolerates temps as low as -40 F. (-40 C.).
+Rhubarb can be grown in USDA zones 3 through 7 and tolerates temps as low as -40 degrees F. (-40 C.).
 All rhubarbs thrive in cooler temperatures, but Riverside Giant green rhubarb is one of the hardiest varieties of rhubarb out there.

 How to Grow Giant Rhubarb Plants

 When planting Riverside Giant rhubarb crowns, choose an area of full sun to partial shade with deep, rich, and moist but well-draining soil in the spring.
-Dig a hole that is wider than the crown and deep enough to that the eyes are 2-4 inches (5-10 cm.) below the soil’s surface.
+Dig a hole that is wider than the crown and deep enough so that the eyes are 2 to 4 inches (5-10 cm.) below the soil’s surface.
 Amend the soil with compost or aged manure prior to planting.
 Fill in around the crown with the amended soil.
 Tamp down around the crown and water in well.

 Generally, rhubarb does quite well when left to its own devices.
 That said, rhubarb is a heavy feeder, so apply compost annually or an all-purpose fertilizer according to the manufacturer’s instructions early in the spring.